-During the examination of external sex organs, it is necessary to note the correctness of their development, the existence of excretion in the urethra and vagina.
+During the examination of the external sex organs, it is necessary to note the correctness of their development, the existence of excretion in the urethra and vagina.

 Before inserting the thermometer in the rectum, it is necessary to note the state of the rectum (closed, incompletely closed, extent of opening) and the nature of excretions (if any).

-During the examination of limbs, the expert establishes the integrity of bones by touch (existence of flail mobility, bony crepitus), describes the nails, state of skin on palm of hand and soles (soiling, deposition, signs of maceration).
+During the examination of limbs, the expert establishes the integrity of bones by touch (existence of flail mobility, bony crepitus), describes the nails, state of skin on the palms of the hands and the soles (soiling, deposition, signs of maceration).

 It is advisable that any injuries found on the corpse are described in the process of examination of separate body parts (head, neck, thorax, stomach, groin, limbs).
-The description of the injuries must be conducted in accordance with the layouts in the program section "Injuries incurred by heavy blunt and sharp instruments".
-During the examination of injuries, it is forbidden to change the original appearance of the injuries (washing, etc.) in order to avoid the loss of possible material evidence.
+During the examination of injuries, it is forbidden to change the original appearance of the injuries (for example, washing) in order to avoid the loss of possible material evidence.

-The examination and description of corpse's bed.
+The examination and description of corpse's bed

 The bed of the corpse (outline on the surface where the corpse was found) is examined and described after the careful displacement of the dead body from the place of its initial position.